JimDuggan/seirR/README.md

 [The model equations can be viewed](https://github.com/JimDuggan/seirR/blob/master/data-raw/models/Equations/Model%20V0.2.pdf)

 ### Updating a model
 A new model can be created (xmile format) - arrays not supported - and processed into the package structure.
 For this, the package will have to be rebuilt.
-[Check out the code for this]
+[Check out the code for this](https://github.com/JimDuggan/seirR/blob/master/data-raw/models/seir_p/01%20Translate.R) which automatically creates files in the R sub-directory.

 ### Examples
 The following are examples of how to use the model (and data)